Customer Retention Guide

 They also integrate with most major eCommerce and CMS solutions, making it easy for companies to gather data and create segmented campaigns.

-The most common customer satisfaction surveys are the Net Promoter Score (NPS) and Customer Satisfaction Score (CSAT) surveys.
+Ideally, there are two most common customer satisfaction surveys that you can choose from to get deeper insights into your customer base – Net Promoter Score (NPS) and Customer Satisfaction Score (CSAT).

-You don’t want to slow down the user experience with long surveys, so keep the questions to a minimum and rely on a scale instead of yes or no answers.
+At the same time, avoid using long-form surveys.
+They’re a big turn-off and also slow down the user experience.
+Keep your questions to a minimum and rely on a scale instead of yes or no answers.

 With any modern marketing automation tool, you can set custom triggers that open a survey at crucial times.